paritoshT98/Logistics-Data-Processing/README.md

 ## Logistics Daily Data Movement

-This project is built to showcase orchestrating the batch processing based on Airflow.
+The project has been built to showcase orchestrating the batch processing on top of Airflow, load data into Hive tables through GCP DataProc.
+The primary purpose has been to orchestrate the daily task based on Hive which have dependencies on each other.
+This helped me to leverage Airflow and Hive functionalities.

 Tech Stacks that were utilized:
 - Airflow